DonnaIB/superior_spanish/README.md

 #### Logged In Users

 ##### Profile
 In addition to the above, logged in users will also see a profile page.
-This profile page will show users they order history and it will also provide access to their purchases.
+This profile page will show users their order history and it will also provide access to their purchases.
 - If a user has bought classes, there will be a link to book a class.
 - If a user has bought short stories, there will be a link to view the stories